TAGS+ MICROCHIP= GET HOME SAFE

 girl Icy loves to greet new dogs as they enter the park, so I’m always on

 guard when she gets close to the gate.
-Recently, a mother and her

 two kids came into the park, just to see all the dogs.
 They didn’t

-know to ensure both gates remain locked at all times and one of the kids left
+know to ensure both gates remain locked at all times, and one of the kids left

 the interior gate open.
 A Beagle made his way over and slipped through.